RajLav/Real-Time-Embedded-Systems/README.md

 Applications:-

--vehicle systems for automobiles, subways, aircraft, railways, and ships -traffic control for highways, airspace, railway tracks, and shipping lanes -process control for power plants, chemical plants, and consumer products such as soft drinks and beer -medical systems for radiation therapy, patient monitoring, and defibrillation -military uses such as firing weapons, tracking, and command and control -manufacturing systems with robots
++vehicle systems for automobiles, subways, aircraft, railways, and ships +traffic control for highways, airspace, railway tracks, and shipping lanes +process control for power plants, chemical plants, and consumer products such as soft drinks and beer +medical systems for radiation therapy, patient monitoring, and defibrillation +military uses such as firing weapons, tracking, and command and control +manufacturing systems with robots
--telephone, radio, and satellite communications -computer games
++telephone, radio, and satellite communications +computer games
--multimedia systems that provide text, graphic, audio, and video interfaces -household systems for monitoring and controlling appliances -building managers that control such entities as heat, lights, doors, and elevators
++multimedia systems that provide text, graphic, audio, and video interfaces +household systems for monitoring and controlling appliances +building managers that control such entities as heat, lights, doors, and elevators

 Source:- http://www.cs.uni.edu